teusH/MySense/docs/gps.md

 (Not on the Pi) install e.g. a gps-client and try xgsp or cgps -s (less detailed output)
     run: `sudo gpsd /dev/ttyS0 -F /var/run/gpsd.sock`

+Another test to see if MySense is able to get gps data is to use the command `python MyGPS.py 1`.
+This should provide you with the current gps location.

 ##### ENABLE GSPD
 Add to `/etc/default/gpsd` the line `DEVICES=/dev/ttyXXX` (XXX is AMA0, S0 or USB1)
 and run: `sudo service gpsd restart`
 On success enable it: `systemctl enable gpsd`

+### GSPD and USB serial lines WARNING
+We discovered that the GPSD daemon disrupted some USB serial interfaces e.g. the USB serial interfaces to Spec (gas) adapters.
+Initiating the GPS daemon with the `-b` flag did not solve the problem.
+The solution was to disable the GPS daemon: `update-rc.d gpsd disable`.

+To-Do: try to read gps data direct from the serial interface?

 ### USB TTL serial cable
 Use the command `lsusb` to see it the USB serial is detected by the kernel.